 • Massive renewal price increase

-• Custom control panel (no cPanel) — learning curve if you’re used to cPanel
+• Custom control panel (no cPanel), learning curve if you are used to cPanel

 • StartUp plan only allows one website